 That exhaustion is what ultimately led me to a “Eureka!” moment of patienthood, inspired by Heather Fox.

-Heather is a wise and wonderful therapist who visited me at my home several times in those early weeks and months post-heart attack.
+Heather is a wise and wonderful therapist (and a former colleague at the Victoria Hospice and Palliative Care Society) who visited me at my home several times in those early weeks and months post-heart attack.
 One day, she brought me a gift: a guided meditation CD, one that helped me visualize oxygenated blood cells coursing happily through my newly revascularized coronary arteries.

 Instead of letting me continue to blame my errant organ for screwing up its job, the CD’s message also invited me to change how I thought about and talked to my heart, just as Heather taught me: